-Planning plays a major role in discrete manufacturing.
+Planning plays a major role in manufacturing.
 Manufacturing and assembly are often divided into individual steps that have to be linked together in a multi-stage planning process.
 But good planning is not the same as fighting half the battle.
 After all, discrepancies can occur during production that influence the due dates, quality, or costs of the end product.

 Business intelligence solutions help your employees to identify discrepancies like these at an early stage in the manufacturing process by monitoring, consolidating, and evaluating the key performance indicators of all production resources.
 This means they can keep an eye on all relevant information and react immediately if any of the following factors deviate from the plan: